Phone: 208-350-4458 Ext.1120

 On a personal note, I enjoy photography, reading, tinkering with pinterest projects, and gardening.
 We are deeply rooted in our community and we can be found here in Star at many of the community events.
 If you ever see me out and about, please feel free to say "hello"!

-This past summer (2018) I was able to take the opportunity to join Special Educatioon profressionals from 46 states in Washington DC.
-We collaborated on our our local programs as well as our federal programs and we ALL met with our state legislators to advocate for currect bills that are passing their way through the Federal Legislature.
+As well as local outreach and advocacy on a State level, over the past 2 summers I was able to take the opportunity to join Special Educatioon profressionals from 46 states in Washington DC.
+We collaborated on our our local programs as well as our federal programs and we ALL met with our federal legislators to advocate for currect bills that are passing their way through the Federal Legislature.
 These legislative topics included school funding, teacher retention, early childhood programs, and mental health supports for our students.

 Degrees and Certifications: